Attendance

 Pupils are expected to be collected on time each day and teachers should endeavour to ensure pupils leave on time.

-Parents must be available from 3.20pm for collection.
-If a parent would like another adult to collect their child they should give advance notice to the class teacher or pass a message via the office.
+Parents and carerss must be available from 3.20pm for collection.
+If a parent/carer would like another adult to collect their child they should give advance notice to the class teacher or pass a message via the office.
 The school will not release children to other adults without prior notice.

-Parents should inform the school of any known delays and the school will keep the children at school in the school office until the parent arrives.
-Staff will call parents if no-one has arrived to collect a child by 3.30pm.
+Parents and carers should inform the school of any known delays and the school will keep the children at school in the school office until the parent arrives.
+Staff will call parents and carers if no-one has arrived to collect a child by 3.30pm.

-If a child is collected late on a regular basis, the headteacher or SENCo will raise this issue with the parents to try to understand the problem and identify a solution.
+If a child is collected late on a regular basis, the headteacher or SENCo will raise this issue with the parents and carers to try to understand the problem and identify a solution.

 Children in Year 5 and 6

 The school understands the importance of building independence in children.
 This may involve walking home from school with friends unaccompanied by adults.
-If parents of children in year 5 and 6 wish for their child to walk home unaccompanied they must notify the school by completing appendix 2.
+If parents of children in year 5 and 6 wish for their child to walk home unaccompanied they must notify the school by completing appendix 2 or the form on ParentMail.
 All other children are expected to be collected by a responsible adult.

 Procedure for Noting Absence